Mary Beth Carozza

-Mary Beth Carozza (born February 13, 1961) is an American politician who is a Republican member of the Maryland State Senate, representing District 38.
+Mary Beth Carozza (born February 13, 1961) is an American politician who is a Republican member of the Maryland Senate, representing District 38.
 She previous represented District 38C in the Maryland House of Delegates from 2015 to 2019.

-Background
+Early life and career

-Carozza was born on February 13, 1961, in Baltimore, Maryland.
+Carozza was born in Baltimore on February 13, 1961, to Tony and Mary Pat Carozza.
 Her family moved to the Eastern Shore when she was in the fifth grade and spent her summers working in her parents' business, Beefy's.
-She attended Stephen Decatur High School in Berlin, Maryland and received a B.A. in political philosophy and an M.A. in American government from the Catholic University of America in 1983.
+After graduating from Stephen Decatur High School, Carozza attended the Catholic University of America on a tennis scholarship, where she received a Bachelor of Arts degree in political philosophy and a Master of Arts degree in American government.

-For most of her career prior to her election to the legislature, she worked as a staffer for Congressional Republicans, including Senators William Cohen and Susan Collins, and U.S. Representatives Mike DeWine, Dave Hobson and Steve Stivers.
-She also worked as the Deputy Chief of Staff under Governor Robert Ehrlich, where she got to know Larry Hogan, Ehrlich's appointments secretary.
+After graduating from Catholic University, Carozza worked as a staffer for congressional Republicans, including U.S. Senators William Cohen and Susan Collins, and U.S. Representatives Mike DeWine, Dave Hobson and Steve Stivers.
+She worked as deputy assistant secretary of defense for legislative affairs for Secretary Donald Rumsfeld from 2001 to 2003.
+Carozza was at The Pentagon during the September 11 attacks, during which she laid out body bags around the American Airlines Flight 77 crash site and helped Secretary Rumsfeld prepare for a press briefing on the attacks.
+From 2003 to 2007, she worked as a deputy chief of staff to Governor Bob Ehrlich, where she got to know Larry Hogan, Ehrlich's appointments secretary.

-In 2013, Carozza filed to run for state delegate in the newly created 38C district.
-She was the only Republican to declare her candidacy for the seat.
-She defeated Democrat Judy Davis in the general election with 74 percent of the vote.

 In the legislature

-Carozza was sworn in as a member of House of Delegates on January 12, 2015, and appointed to the House Appropriations Committee.
+Carozza first became involved with electoral politics after Worcester County commissioner Louise Gulyas suggested Carozza run for her seat when she retired, which she considered until Ellen Sauerbrey encouraged her to run for the Maryland House of Delegates.
+She filed to run for state delegate in the newly created district 38C in 2013, during which she ran unopposed in the Republican primary and defeated Democratic nominee Judy Davis in the general election with 74 percent of the vote.
+Carozza was sworn in on January 12, 2015, and appointed to the House Appropriations Committee.

 In November 2017, Carozza, with the backing of Governor Hogan, announced her candidacy to the Maryland Senate, seeking to challenge Democratic state senator Jim Mathias, a top Republican target, in the 2018 state senate elections.
 She defeated Mathias in the general election, receiving 53 percent of the vote.

-Carozza was sworn in as a member of the Maryland Senate on January 9, 2019.
-She currently serves as the policy and communications chair of the Maryland Senate Republican Caucus.
+Carozza was sworn in as a member of the Maryland Senate on January 9, 2019, and has served as a member of the Education, Energy, and the Environment Committee during her entire tenure.
+Since 2021, she has served as the policy and communications chair of the Maryland Senate Republican Caucus.